TheSil/docker-approach-test/README.md

 ## Deploy images

 Work in progress...
-Need to make different images for indexer and for search daemon and web.
+Only running web without the search daemon.

-Current (not tested) idea is:
+TODO (not tested) idea is:
 - start web container with network ability to connect to searchd container
 - start indexer container with configurable input (to be able to persist index outside of the container)
 - start search daemon with configurable index input (copy the output from indexer container before if needed)